MatthiasSmith/dev-jobs-finder/README.md

 ### Continued development

 While I've implemented the ability to load more jobs indefinitely, I should still improve performance by limiting the amount of rendered items on screen.
+I would also like to add a dark mode option to the application.

 ## Author